Doctors' job offers withdrawn after blunder

 "We have conveyed our expectation that college will support and compensate these trainees for any inconvenience."

-The statement added that the BMA would be taking legal advice regarding possible breach of contract, and compensation.
+The BMA said it would take legal advice regarding a possible breach of contract, and compensation.

+James Savage, 28, ended talks with other potential employers when he received his first choice job offer in renal medicine in the West Midlands.

+"It's not well understood how much we move around as junior doctors.

 The RCP said the error was discovered on Thursday and the college had worked as quickly as they could to identify the nature and extent of the problem.